zhudotexe/kani/README.md

 # system_prompt="You are..." here.
 ai = Kani(engine)

-# kani comes with a utility to interact with a kani through your terminal!
-Check out
+# kani comes with a utility to interact with a kani through your terminal...
-# the docs for how to use kani programmatically.
 chat_in_terminal(ai)

+# or you can use kani programmatically in an async function!
+async def main():
+    resp = await ai.chat_round("What is the airspeed velocity of an unladen swallow?") print(resp.text)

+asyncio.run(main())
 ```

 kani makes the time to set up a working chat model short, while offering the programmer deep customizability over